KhaLee2307/StrDA/README.md

 **Broader insight:** You can try this method with different STR models, on various source-target domain pairs (e.g., synthetic-handwritten/art text) and even more complex domain gap problems like medical image segmentation.
 Additionally, you can replace self-training with more advanced UDA techniques.

 ## Reference
-If you find our work useful for your research, please cite it:
+If you find our work useful for your research, please cite it and give us a star⭐!
 ```
 @InProceedings{Le_2025_WACV,
     author    = {Le, Kha Nhat and Nguyen, Hoang-Tuan and Tran, Hung Tien and Ngo, Thanh Duc},